Daniel-McGuire-Corporation/Simple-BrowserCS/docs/README.md

 ## License

 Simple-Browser is licensed under the GNU General Public License v3.0.
-See the [LICENSE](https://DanielLMcGuire.github.io/Simple-Browser/License) for more details.
+See the [LICENSE Site](https://DanielLMcGuire.github.io/Simple-Browser/License) for more details.

 ---